cakephp/docs/en/controllers/request-response.rst

 .. php:method:: env($key, $value = null)

-``Request::env()`` is a wrapper for ``env()`` global function and acts as a getter/setter for enviroment variables without having to modify globals ``$_SERVER`` and ``$_ENV``::
+``Request::env()`` is a wrapper for ``env()`` global function and acts as a getter/setter for enviromnent variables without having to modify globals ``$_SERVER`` and ``$_ENV``::

     // Get a value